-UTSA is rapidly advancing its efforts around AI, computing, cyber and data science, as the demand for expertise and multidisciplinary approaches in these and other emerging fields is growing exponentially.
+UT San Antonio is rapidly advancing its efforts around AI, cyber, computing and data science, as the demand for expertise and multidisciplinary approaches in these and other emerging fields is growing exponentially.
 The College of AI, Cyber, and Computing will meet these evolving needs by aligning programs that were previously distributed across four colleges.

-The college will be headquartered at the UTSA Downtown Campus, primarily in San Pedro I and San Pedro II, which will enable the college to leverage opportunities and partnerships in downtown San Antonio.
+The college will be headquartered at the UT San Antonio Downtown Campus, primarily in San Pedro I and San Pedro II, which will enable the college to leverage opportunities and partnerships in downtown San Antonio.

-The College of AI, Cyber and Computing will officially launch on September 1, 2025.
-It will bring together academic programs in artificial intelligence, cybersecurity, computing, and data science across four departments: Computer Science, Computer Engineering, Information Systems and Cybersecurity, and Statistics and Data Science.
+The College of AI, Cyber and Computing officially launched on September 1, 2025.
+It brings together academic programs in artificial intelligence, cybersecurity, computing, and data science across four departments: Computer Science, Computer Engineering, Information Systems and Cybersecurity, and Statistics and Data Science.

-Fred Martin, PhD, professor of computer science, has been appointed interim dean effective June 1, 2025.
-A national search for the founding dean will begin in Fall 2025.
-The college will be headquartered at UTSA’s Downtown Campus in San Pedro I and San Pedro II, with an anticipated enrollment of more than 6,000 students.
+Fred Martin, PhD, professor of computer science, serves as the interim dean effective June 1, 2025.
+A national search for the founding is already underway.
+The college is headquartered at UT San Antonio’s Downtown Campus in San Pedro I and San Pedro II (opening soon), with an enrollment of more than 5,300 students.

 The launch follows approval from the University of Texas System and the Texas Higher Education Coordinating Board.
-Once established, the college will begin implementing its long-term vision to integrate academic programs, expand partnerships, and strengthen UTSA’s leadership in emerging technologies.
+The college is implementing its long-term vision to integrate academic programs, expand partnerships, and strengthen the university's leadership in emerging technologies.

 The College of AI, Cyber and Computing is the outcome of a comprehensive, yearlong initiative – Shaping the Future of Artificial Intelligence, Cyber, Computing and Data Science at UTSA.
 The structure of the new college is based on data gathering and recommendations from an advisory task force as well as deep and broad consultation with internal and external stakeholders over the past year.